-Aggregating partially ordered preferences
+MARIA SILVIA PINI, FRANCESCA ROSSI AND KRISTEN BRENT VENABLE, Department of Pure and Applied Mathematics, University of Padova, Padova, Italy.
+E-mail: mpini@math.unipd.it; frossi@math.unipd.it; kvenable@math.unipd.it

-Maria Silvia Pini1, Francesca Rossi1, Kristen Brent Venable1, Toby Walsh2
+TOBY WALSH, NICTA and UNSW, Sydney, Australia.
+E-mail: tw@cse.unsw.edu.au

-- 1: Department of Pure and Applied Mathematics, University of Padova, Italy.
-Email: {mpini,frossi,kvenable}@math.unipd.it. - 2: NICTA and UNSW, Sydney, Australia.
-Email: tw@cse.unsw.edu.au
+Abstract

-Abstract.
 Preferences are not always expressible via complete linear orders: sometimes it is more natural to allow for the presence of incomparable outcomes.
 This may hold both in the agents' preference ordering and in the social order.
-In this paper we consider this scenario and we study what properties it may have.
-In particular, we show that, despite the added expressivity and ability to resolve conflicts provided by incomparability, classical impossibility results (such as Arrow's theorem, Muller-Satterthwaite's theorem, and Gibbard-Satterthwaite's theorem) still hold.
+In this article, we consider this scenario and study what properties it may have.
+In particular, we show that, despite the added expressivity and ability to resolve conflicts provided by incomparability, classical impossibility results (such as Arrow's theorem, Muller-Satterthwaite's theorem and Gibbard-Satterthwaite's theorem) still hold.
 We also prove some possibility results, generalizing Sen's theorem for majority voting.
-To prove these results, we define new notions of unanimity, monotonicity, dictator, triple-wise value-restriction, and strategy-proofness, which are suitable and natural generalizations of the classical ones for complete orders.
+To prove these results, we define new notions of unanimity, monotonicity, dictator, triplewise value-restriction and strategy-proofness, which are suitable and natural generalizations of the classical ones for complete orders.